 Admission requirements

-You can expect a study load of at least 40 hours per week.
+You can expect a study load of 40 hours per week.
 In order to be successful in this master's degree, it is essential that you keep up with the high pace of the programme.
 You will work in learning teams with a lot of interaction with the other master's students and the lecturers.

-The programme is a joint degree of 4 Universities of Applied Sciences in the Netherlands, Saxion (Enschede), Fontys UAS (Eindhoven), THUAS (The Hague) and AUAS (Amsterdam).
+The programme is a joint degree of 4 University of Applied Sciences in the Netherlands, Saxion (Enschede), Fontys UAS (Eindhoven), THUAS (The Hague) and AUAS (Amsterdam).
 The programme is delivered at all four locations, so travelling to the different locations will be necessary to participate in the programme.

 Application deadlines